agendazhang/SupremeAlgo-PDFNamer/README.md

-PDF Namer
+Team Name: SupremeAlgo
+Project Name: PDFNamer
 ==
-## How to use the extension

-1. When you need to download a file online, load this extension
-2. Add new keywords that you want to use frequently in file names (e.g. a module code when downloading the modules' lecture notes)
-3. If you have added certain keywords you need before, the extension will save them for you!
-You can call them back by selecting one or a set of keywords from the keywords box.
-This will append the word in the final text box
-4. You can also manually edit the final text box if you want to add few more letters from the keyword you selected (e.g. module code + '1')
-5. Click on "Save To" to choose the directory to save the pdf file.
-The name of the file is same as the one in the final text box

 # Inspiration
-When we download a new file online, it is often tedious to key in all the words to rename the file.
-For example, if a student is downloading lecture notes of a module CS2040 and trying to rename each note as CS2040_1, CS2040_2, and so on, he or she always need to type ‘CS2040’ repeatedly.
-This will save a lot of time typing duplicate words.
+When we download a new PDF file online, it is often tedious to key in all the words to rename the file.
+For example, if a student is downloading lecture notes of a module `CS1010` and trying to rename each note as `CS1010-lecture-1.pdf`, `CS1010-lecture-2.pdf`, `CS1010-lecture-3.pdf` etc, he or she always need to type the keywords `CS1010` and `lecture` repeatedly.
+Much time would be conserved if he or she can save the keywords somewhere so as to reuse them next time.

 # What it does
-This chrome extension saves keywords that a user want to repeatedly use when renaming a file name.
-Going back to the previous example, a user can save ‘CS2040’ as a keyword in the popup window.
-Then, the user can use the keyword by clicking it from the keywords box in the popup window whenever renaming CS2040C lecture notes without typing out all the letters!
+This chrome extension saves keywords that a user want to repeatedly use when renaming a file name when downloading a PDF file.
+Going back to the previous example, a user can save the keywords `CS1010` and `lecture` in the extension.
+Then, the user can use the keyword by clicking it from the keywords box in the extension whenever he wants to rename a similar PDF file when downloading it.

+## How to install and use this Google Chrome extension

+1. Clone this repo into a local drive.
+2. In Google Chrome, go to `chrome://extensions/` and turn `Developer Mode` to ON.
+Then click on `Load Unpacked` and add the cloned folder.
+3. Go to a PDF file on a website and open the extension.
+The extension can only be loaded if it is on a page that ends with `.pdf`.
+4. Add new keywords that you want to use frequently in file names (e.g. a module code when downloading the modules' lecture notes) in the `Add Name` text box.
+A new button with the keyword should appear.
+5. Now if you click on the newly created keyword buttons, the keyword will be appended to the end of the `Final File Name` text box.
+6. You can also manually edit the `Final File Name` text box.
+7. Click on `Save To` button to choose the directory to save the PDF file.
+The name of the file is same as the one in the `Final File Name` text box.

 # How we built it
 A popup window with a "add me" button reads the input a user key in.
 It saves the data locally so that it can be recovered whenever a user trying to download a file.
 Each keyword added works as a button that can add the corresponding keyword into a final text box when the button is clicked.